bitcake/bitstrap/README.md

 It is also possible to import it directly from the [AssetStore](https://www.assetstore.unity3d.com/en/#!/content/51416).

-### Documentation
+## Documentation

+NOTE: Right now we're moving all the documentation to this repository Wiki!

 Although all the classes are already documented, we also have a simple web page containing a feature list followed by a quick explanation of each.
 You can think of it as a "table of contents".

-Also, right now we're moving all the documentation to this repository Wiki!

 [Documentation Link](https://docs.google.com/document/d/1LzsjBetzXnpR-nto8zqYLRxRvjW_DcPP_zOH-stSWVA/pub)

-### Who do I talk to?
+## I need ~healing~ help?

 * Jefferson Bandeira
     * Twitter : [@thevallcrist](https://twitter.com/thevallcrist)